 The Switch 2 Edition of Hollow Knight: Silksong, one of 2025’s most celebrated (and long-awaited) games, is a tremendous success.
 Metroidvania lovers know it’s a must-play, but if you still haven’t made the jump or decided which version to get, grabbing its Switch 2 native version is a smart play… as long as you can endure brutal difficulty and more dungeons than anyone expected.

 Whether you’re playing in portable or docked mode, the game can sacrifice some of its resolution output to hit 120 FPS.
 On the hybrid console’s own VRR-capable screen, it’s amazing to see running so smoothly, and since it’s a game that often asks for quick reflexes and split-second decisions, every extra frame counts.
 If you’re good with 60, you’ll get the sharpest 2D graphics you can currently get on this console.
-In any case, Silksong is both gorgeous and a marvelous piece of game design.
+In any case, Silksong is both gorgeous and a marvellous piece of game design.

 Donkey Kong Bananza